 Can an AGW Climatologist Be Truly Objective?

 I would love to debate Dr. Michael Mann.
-He’s a professor at Pennsylvania State University, and I’m a Penn.
-State Grad (Meteo.
-1978).
-Enough people know me, as well as him, so we could charge a modest admission, fill Eisenhower Auditorium at PSU, and give all the money back to the PSU meteorology department whom I still love dearly in spite of my outcast status on the anthropogenic global warming issue.
+He’s a professor at Pennsylvania State University, and I’m a Penn State grad (Meteorology, 1978).
+Enough people know me, as well as him, so we could charge a modest admission, fill Eisenhower Auditorium at PSU, and give all the money back to the PSU meteorology department that I still love dearly in spite of my outcast status on the anthropogenic global warming issue.

 Education: A.B. applied mathematics and physics (1989)

 MPhil physics (1991)

 MPhil geology (1993)